Land0fChocolate/NewEmeraldRomHack/README.md

 - In-game resource that teaches the player braile.
 - Sort out the online/wireless features.
 Either find out how to make them work or remove them.
 - Better Game Corner games.
 Instead of crappy gambling, have fun minigames instead.
 Will be a ton of work though.
+- Better Battle Frontier level scaling.
+Open level puts opponent Pokemon to your highest level Pokemon.
+Should scale all Pokemon to a certain level.
 - Make Origin moves use their own PP. PP reduction is done in Battle Script Commands and I currently can't think of a way to differentiate Origin moves and normal moves in `Cmd_ppreduce`.
 Origin moves not using their own PP is currently a "feature" until this problem can be solved.
 - Increase number of PC Pokemon storage boxes.